arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/image-orientation/orientation-content.md

 ## Getting IMU Readings

-The three axis that we will measure will be:
+The three-axis that we will measure will be:

 - x-axis: Measures horizontally
 - y-axis: Measures vertically